 Dive Site: Gato Island

 |Max.
-Depth:||Max.
-30 meters|
+30 meters

 |It could be strong

 |Open Water / Advanced Divers

-Gato Island was subdivided into five dive sites namely: the Cathedral, Guardhouse, Nudibranch City, Cave, and the Whitetip Alley.
+Gato Island was subdivided into five dive sites namely: the Cathedral, Guardhouse, Nudibranch City, Cave, and Whitetip Alley.
 Some of these dive sites are under recovery due to super typhoon Haiyan that hit Malapascua last November 2013 hence, diving is prohibited.

 - Witness Gato Island’s amazing rock formations at the Cathedral.

 - At the Guardhouse, drop down 24 meters then you will find extremely rare pink and yellow pygmy seahorses.
-Spanish dancers up to 30 cm long, lionfish, lots of nudibranches, and painted frogfish among others can be seen as you work your way up the wall.
+Spanish dancers up to 30 cm long, lionfish, lots of nudibranchs, and painted frogfish among others can be seen as you work your way up the wall.

 - For the brave hearts, The Cave/Tunnel is your way to go.
 Dive underneath Gato Island through this 30-meter tunnel and come out the other side.
-Crabs, lobsters and puffer fish are abundant, while Whitetip Sharks are just around the corner or near the exit.
+Crabs, lobsters, and puffer fish are abundant, while Whitetip Sharks are just around the corner or near the exit.
 You may be able to get up close with them inside or see them near the exit, swim slow and feel your heart skip a beat.

-- The cave is a great start but it’s at the Whitetip Alley where these Whitetip Sharks rest it’s weary head.
+- The cave is a great start but it’s at the Whitetip Alley where these Whitetip Sharks rest their weary head.
 Watch them sleeping under the rocks or if you’re lucky, you’ll witness them circling around you to make you feel at home. 🙂